tomaslin/grails-inviter/README.md

  	<iv:invitationLink provider="test"> This is a link to test contacts </iv:invitationLink>

 The test service returns a list of 20 contacts with emails.

+In test/apps you can find a demo app using [Greenmail Plugin](http://grails.org/plugin/greenmail) to display mail messages not actually sent.

 Modifying your contacts page
 ----------------------------